farazff/Travel-Ticket/README.md

 This project is a windows application for buying Airplane and Train tickets.
 So you can sign up and then you have access to you personal Wallet then you can charge your wallet and enjoy traveling.

-This project has developed by :\
+This project has been developed by :\
 [1) Faraz Farangizadeh](https://github.com/farazff)\
 [2) Amir Sabbagh](https://github.com/amir-sbg)\
 [3) Amin Habibolah](https://github.com/aminhbl)\